Table Of Contents

-Founded in 2015, Monzo obtained an unrestricted UK banking licence in 2017, and then launched their personal banking product in 2017.
-In early 2020, they launched the Monzo business account, and within 6 months of launch, they claimed to have signed up over 50,000 businesses.
-In this article, we will look at the key features of this business account focused product.
+Founded in 2015, Monzo obtained a UK banking licence in 2017, and then launched their personal banking product in the same year.
+In early 2020, they launched their offering for businesses, and within 6 months of launch, they claimed to have signed up over 50,000 businesses.
+In this article, we will look at the key features of this business focused product.

 The Monzo business account is a smartphone app focused bank account, that offers various features that aim to make your business banking simpler, and the costs more transparent.
-Whilst the Monzo personal account is almost entirely app focused, with the business account you can also do your banking via the Monzo website on a computer, which will suit users who want to bank at their desks.
+Whilst the Monzo personal account is almost entirely app focused, with the business account, you can also do your banking via their website on a computer, which will suit users who want to bank at their desks.